connectrpc/connectrpc.com/docs/faq.md

 ### How do I reliably call a server streaming RPC from a web browser?

-The answer is highly dependent on all of the netowkring parties involved.
+The answer is highly dependent on all of the networking parties involved.
 Generally, make sure that your server or your infrastructure does not apply timeouts within the expected duration of calls.
 If possible, pre-empt timeouts by setting short deadlines and by repeating the call when the deadline is exceeded.
 Read the